junshim/ithemal2_js/README.md

 ### ithemal_LSTM
 Base line model which use LSTM.
-The original ithemal source code is optimized for cpu, so it is modified to run on gpu.
+Since the original ithemal source code is optimized for cpu, I is modified to run on gpu.

 ### ithemal_transformer_two_layer
 It is a model using transformer model, not LSTM.